 - Location Flexibility: Some midwives offer flexibility regarding where their patients will deliver, be it at a hospital, a birthing center..
 This can help patients feel more in control, as well as more at ease, laboring in an environment on their choice.
 Wherever the birth occurs, there should be a competent provider nearby to handle emergencies.

-In many hospitals today, delivering a baby with a midwife is easier than ever - but no matter where a birth happens, you have to make sure you there's a competent provider nearby who' ready to manage emergencies.
+In many hospitals today, delivering a baby with a midwife is easier than ever - but no matter where a birth happens, you have to make sure there's a competent provider nearby who is ready to manage emergencies.
 As long as a healthcare facility makes its setting amenable to patients in ways like these, they will continue to improve the way women give birth.